 There is a wide range of lenses that can be used for sports photography; if you're just dabbling, a lower-cost lens may be sufficient (until you gain experience) but if you want the ability to shoot publishable sports shots, there are lenses specifically made for this purpose.
 Here's a very brief overview of lenses available at the Adorama lens department.
-(NOTE: Lens availability and pricing are current as of mid-June, 2010)
+(NOTE: Lens availability and pricing are current as of mid-August, 2013)

 Pretty darn good: I shot this using an enthusiast rig: Canon T3i DSLR, Sigma 18-200mm f/3.5-6.3 lens.
 Photo by Mason Resnick